Few things are worse than getting put up in a grungy, beat-up, or dated hotel room in Las Vegas.

 Baseline renovated room options include Bellagio’s Resort King, Premier King (pictured below), and Premier 2 Queen rooms.

-Caesars Palace: Almost every tower at Caesars has been the beneficiary of recent renovation activity within the past decade as detailed below:
+Caesars Palace: Almost every tower at Caesars has been the beneficiary of recent renovation activity within the past decade, as detailed below:

 - Caesars Palace’s 182-room Nobu “hotel within a hotel” was updated as part of a renovation project that concluded in early 2022.
+Check out my Nobu Deluxe King Review.

 Horseshoe: All rooms in Horseshoe’s last remaining tower, the Resort Tower, were last renovated as part of a project that wrapped up in 2018.
 Guestrooms pop with red accent walls and modern furnishings, and the exterior of the building has been re-painted recently to match the Horseshoe brand.